Frequently Asked Questions

 Our camps are limited to 20 students per session with a 10 to 1 ratio of students to adults.

-Special accomodations?
+Special accommodations?

 Students should be able to participate in activities with minimal intervention.
 Any one-on-one support, or accommadations should be provided by the parent.
 Due to our space limitations, if one-on-one support is needed, it will require an additional registration to accomodate an extra participant.